CastyLoz17/paramath/docs/paramath_docs.md

 //global PI_HIGH pi  # Evaluates to 10 decimals
 ```

 > **Note:** `pi` is calculated using python's math module, which provides up to 15 accurate significant decimals, and reaches 17 decimal places.
 If a higher precision is needed, creating a custom `//global PI_ACCURATE` would be the most elegant solution.
+Note that using `pi` as a variable instead is also recommended, as the compiler assumes the `pi` variable instead of the literal on the calculator, resulting in less characters in the final output (e.g. ` (* 4 pi)` instead of `(* 4 3.1415926535)`)

 #### `//epsilon`